Selena: Posthumous film, streaming video and honors

 In January 2015, it was announced that a two-day annual event called Fiesta de la Flor would be held in Corpus Christi for Selena by the Corpus Christi Visitors Bureau.
 Musical acts for the first annual event included Kumbia All Starz, Chris Pérez, Los Lobos, Jay Perez, Little Joe y la Familia, Los Palominos, Stefani Montiel of Las 3 Divas, Girl in a Coma's Nina Diaz, Las Fenix, and The Voice contestant Clarissa Serna.
 The event raised $13 million with an attendance of 52,000 people, 72% of whom lived outside of Corpus Christi.
 The event sparked interest from people in 35 states and five different countries including Mexico, Brazil, and Ecuador.

 On August 30, 2016, a wax statue of Selena was unveiled at Madame Tussauds Hollywood.
 In October 2016, MAC Cosmetics released a limited edition Selena makeup line after On Air with Ryan Seacrest senior producer Patty Rodriguez started a petition for the company to do so and it garnering over 37,000 signatures.
 It became the best-selling celebrity line in cosmetic history.
 She was inducted into the Texas Women's Hall of Fame at Texas Woman's University in October 2016.
 An exhibit at the National Museum of American History in Washington, D.C. that ran in 2017, focused on Selena's influence in marketing.
 "Due to her massive appeal to both general and Latino markets, advertisers began targeting specific demographics for the first time."

 Google honored Selena on October 17, 2017, with a musical doodle of her life.
 On December 11, 2018, it was announced that a biographical television series based on Selena's life titled Selena: The Series would be released on Netflix in December 2020.
 Actress Christian Serratos plays the leading role as Selena, which was shown in a teaser trailer in late 2019.
 The two-part series is being done with the participation of the Quintanilla family.
 Selena: The Series is an American biographical drama streaming television series created by Moisés Zamora and starring Christian Serratos.
 The first part of the series was released on Netflix on December 4, 2020.
 The second and final part premiered on May 4, 2021.

 Forever 21 announced the launch of a clothing line celebrating her legacy named "Selena: The White Rose Collection", was released in 2019.
 In a 10-part podcast miniseries, Anything for Selena, broadcast in 2021 by WBUR-FM and Futuro Media, Latina journalist Maria Garcia "goes on an intimate, revelatory quest to understand how Selena has become a potent symbol for tensions around race, class and body politics in the United States".
 In the same year, Selena was posthumously presented with the Grammy Lifetime Achievement Award which her family received on the artist's behalf.

 Selena was posthumously awarded a 2023 National Medal of Arts, which was accepted by her sister in a ceremony held in October 2024.

+In 2025, Netflix announced Selena y Los Dinos, a documentary about the singer, her band, and their rise to stardom.